esteinig/netview/README.md

 ######Distance Matrix
 ---

 Main input is a symmetrical genetic distance matrix (N x N) using your preferred distance measure.
 The choice of distance measure is crucial for selecting nearest neighbours to construct the mkNNG.
 Depending on the purpose of your study, you can, for example, construct simple allele-sharing distances in PLINK, cophenetic distances from a phylogeny (e.g. `cophenetic` from [ape]() in R) or simple Hamming distance over an alignment of SNPs.
-The matrix input is less specific than the original SNP input in NetView P and allows for flexibility in the type of data (haploid, diploid, genetic or ecologigal data, distance measures) used for construction of the mkNNGs.
+The matrix input is less specific than the original SNP input in NetView P and allows for flexibility in the type of data (haploid, diploid, genetic or ecologigal data, distance measures) for construction of the mkNNGs.

 ######Data Frame
 ---

-The data frame contains at minimum three named columns of meta data for each sample in the matrix (node in graph):
+The data frame contains at minimum three named columns of meta data for each sample (node) in the matrix:

 * Node ID (`"ID"`)
-* Node colour (`"Colour"`)
+* Node Colour (`"Colour"`)
-* Node group (`"Group"`)
+* Node Group (`"Group"`)

-Colour and group attributes can be used to highlight associated data in the network representation, but are not required to construct it.
-A possible start would be to assign colour and population attributes to compare the final genetic structure to the sample populations or geographical locations.
+Colour and group attributes can be used to highlight associated data in the network representation, but are not required for the algorithm to construct the mkNNG.
+For instance, one could assign colour and population attributes to compare the final genetic structure to the sample populations or geographical locations.
 Samples in the data frame must be in the same order and number as the rows in the matrix.

 ####Options